The Utah State Board of Education includes 15 elected, voting members and six appointed, non-voting members.

 Mr. Openshaw is a graduate of Brigham Young University.
 His interests include cycling, skiing, and general aviation.
 He is active in the Boy Scouts of America and is an outdoor sports enthusiast.

-He is currently serving a second term on the State Board of Education and serves as chairman of the Law and Licensing Committee.
+He is currently serving a second term on the State Board of Education.

 He is the father of five children.
 He and his family reside in Provo.